3mdeb/verified-boot/measured_boot.md

 where a PolicyPCR and a PolicyAuthorize are used together as alternatives to allow unsealing the secret during a BIOS update.
-The Update changes the PCR values making the PolicyPCR fail, but using a signature from the platform OEM supplying the BIOS update the PolicyAuthorize is satisfied and the keys are unsealed by the TPM.[^TPM_spec_19-7-11]
+The Update changes the PCR values making the PolicyPCR fail, but using a signature from the platform OEM supplying the BIOS update the PolicyAuthorize is satisfied, and the keys are unsealed by the TPM.[^TPM_spec_19-7-11]

 ### TPM Key Hierarchies

-The TPM is able to generate asymmetric keypairs for specific uses and act as an authority for attesting the trust towards them.
+The TPM is able to generate asymmetric key pairs for specific uses and act as an authority for attesting the trust towards them.
 Every key created using the TPM is a part of some `key hierarchy`.